mr4tt/zotbot/README.md

 - [Collections: Why Don’t We Use Chemical Weapons Anymore?](https://acoup.blog/2020/03/20/collections-why-dont-we-use-chemical-weapons-anymore/) - This week, we’re going to talk briefly about why ‘we’ – and by ‘we’ here, I mean the top-tier of modern militaries – have generally eschewed the systematic…

 # shops
+- [tern : Official Store](https://in.tern.et/) - tern is a streetwear clothing brand.
+Discover our latest clothes only available online.
+Shipping Worldwide

 - [Cute Things from Japan -- For your needs for Japanese craft supplies and planner items.](https://cutethingsfromjapan.com/) - Cute Things from Japan offers craft and planner supplies from Japan such as washi tapes, stickers, rubber stamps, origami, Traveler's Notebook accessories.

 - [Carmico](https://carmico.ca/) - Home page for Carmico, an apparel brand, dedicated to inclusivity and mindful business practices.
 You can find fashion, accessories, home goods and more here!